puppetlabs/puppetdb/documentation/api/query/v4/facts.markdown

 The v4 /facts endpoint does not allow ordering by fact value, but otherwise supports the common PuppetDB paging URL parameters.
 For more information, please see the documentation on [paging][paging].
-Ordering by value is supported on the fact-nodes endpoint.
+Ordering by value is supported on the fact-contents endpoint.